Highly useful Linux commands & configurations

 - Installation of software - including extraction of archives and compilation of sources.

-- Installation of drivers - including compilation, loading, configuration, and addition of drivers to the
+- Installation of drivers - including compilation, loading, configuration, and addition of drivers to the bootup chain, writing of scripts and addition to the bootup chain.

 - Mounting of drives - including NTFS and FAT32 filesystems and read/write permissions.